boazbk/tcs/lec_07_other_models.md

 Thus, we can invoke one $\lambda$ expression on another.
 For example if  $DOUBLE$ is the $\lambda$ expression $\lambda f.(\lambda x. f(fx))$, then for every function $f$, $DOUBLE f$ corresponds to the function that invokes $f$ twice on $x$ (i.e., first computes $fx$ and then invokes $f$ on the result).
 In particular, if  $f=\lambda y.y+1$ then  $DOUBLE f = \lambda x.x+2$.

+### The "basic" $\lambda$ calculus objects

+To calculate, it seems we need some basic objects such as $0$ and $1$, and so we will consider the following set of "basic" objects and operations:

 ### Defining bits and strings in the $\lambda$ calculus.